nicolosponziello/sudoku-game-react/README.md

 * play the game
 * solve the board automatically

+The theory behind this project is taken from https://dlbeer.co.nz/articles/sudoku.html

 ### Solving the board
 The algorithm used to solve the board uses a technique called __BACKTRACKING__.
 The idea of this technique is to try to guess a possible partial solution, check if correct and proceed generating the remaining unsolved spots.
 When a spot cannot have a solution, then it backtracks, removing the previous generated step and going forward from there.